expo/expo/docs/versions/unversioned/sdk/media-library.md

 | orientation *    | _number_ | iOS       | Display orientation of the image         | Numbers 1-8, see [EXIF orientation specification](http://sylvana.net/jpegcrop/exif_orientation.html)|
 | isFavorite *     | _boolean_| iOS       | Whether the asset is marked as favorite  | `true`, `false`                                                                                     |

-> These fields can be obtained only by calling `getAssetInfoAsync` method
+> &ast; These fields can be obtained only by calling `getAssetInfoAsync` method

 ### `Album`